symplur/sdk-php/README.md

 ]);
 ```

+A great place to start your journey is to first read the [Getting Started](https://docs.symplur.com/page/getting-started) document.
-Please see the [Symplur API Documentation](https://api.symplur.com/v1/docs) for details on the endpoints, inputs, and outputs.
+Please see the [Symplur API Documentation](https://docs.symplur.com) for details on the endpoints, inputs, and outputs.

 # Client Reference